UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 ## variable recruitment data

 Lets now look at the variable recrtuitment data.
+We will run fairly quickly through this, so don’t try and understand the code.
+It is more or less the same as the code you just used for the constant recruitment data.

 ``` r